Learn to use the R programming language (and others).

 We meet once a month on Fridays in the Moffitt Stabile Research Building (SRB) in the Murphey/Ferman conference rooms on the first floor.
 Guests from off-campus are welcome but will need to sign in with the front desk in the lobby.
 We currently meet virtually.
 Please see the club GitHub page for upcoming topics and the zoom link.
 If you need a calendar link, please see the Moffitt research calendar or contact the organizers directly (e-mails at the bottom of page).

-The Bio-Data Club is hosted by the Biostatistics and Bioinformatics Shared Resource (BBSR) and organized by Paul Stewart, PhD (Senior Bioinformatics Staff Scientist); Richie Reich, PhD (BBSR Manager); and Jordan Creed, MPH (Research Data Analyst).
+The Bio-Data Club is hosted by the Department of Biostatistics and Bioinformatics ("Bio2") and the Biostatistics and Bioinformatics Shared Resource (BBSR).
+It is organized by Paul Stewart, PhD (bioinformatics faculty); Richie Reich, PhD (BBSR Manager); and Jordan Creed, MPH (Research Data Analyst).
 Want to volunteer to give a workshop or lead a discussion at the next Club meeting?
 Have a suggestion to make the Club even better?
 Have other questions or comments?
 Please feel free to contact us using the email addresses below.

 Funding for the Bio-Data Club is generously provided by the R Consortium through R User Group and Small Conference Support Program.